Barbara Brooks Wallace: Career

 Wallace won Edgar Awards from the Mystery Writers of America for both The Twin in the Tavern (1994) and Sparrows in the Scullery (1998).
 Cousins in The Castle (1997) and Ghosts in the Gallery (2001) were also nominated for the Edgar Award.

-Wallace's books are often compared to Lemony Snicket as well as books by Joan Lowery Nixon and Beverly Cleary.
-She has also received high praise from the American Library Association.
+Wallace's books are often compared to Lemony Snicket, as well as books by Joan Lowery Nixon and Beverly Cleary.
+Wallace has also received high praise from the American Library Association.

 In 2009, Wallace tapped the creative development group Pangea Corporation to develop her series of books into animated and live action entertainment.
 Her Miss Switch series had previously enjoyed popular installments on ABC Weekend Special, garnering the high Nielsen ratings.
 Wallace's Hawkins books were also featured as live action films on ABC Weekend Special.

 Wallace's novel Diary of a Little Devil was published as a digital eBook in September 2011.
 The deal was the result of Pangea's efforts and culminates with additional books to be released in the same manner, including a new installment to the Miss Switch series: Miss Switch and the Vile Villains.

 Death

-Wallace died November 27, 2018 in Arlington, Virginia from complications of pneumonia at the age of 95.
+Wallace died November 27, 2018, in Arlington, Virginia, from complications of pneumonia at the age of 95.